Saving Hope: Reviews

 Saving Hope received mixed reviews on Metacritic with a score of 49 out of 100 based on 15 critics' reviews.
 Verne Gay of Newsday stated the series "is modeled out of particularly sturdy, comfortable and reliable material."
 He added that it is "a sober, intelligent, placidly paced drama as only the Canadians can make."
 The Chicago Sun-Times's Lori Rackl said the series "has some fun, clever and emotion-stirring moments, but they’re handicapped by cheesy montages and one too many scenarios designed to remind us of the importance of having hope."
 Alan Sepinwall of HitFix called Charlie Harris' "spirit walk" around the hospital "an interesting solution to the problem of telling stories we've seen a million times before.
 But doing it this way ultimately does more harm than good."
 He added: "It's not bad so much as tired."
 The San Francisco Chronicle's David Wiegand called the series "a lukewarm stew of ideas from other shows... and films... with stock characters and situations that occasionally jerk a demi-tear or two, but with absolutely no authenticity.
 The sloppy sentimentality is cheap and unearned."

 Broadcast

-In September 2014, the U.S. television network Ion Television announced a partnership with eOne to have exclusive broadcast rights for current and future American television seasons.
+In September 2014, the American television network Ion Television announced a partnership with eOne to have exclusive broadcast rights for current and future American television seasons.
 In Australia, the series premiered on SoHo on February 6, 2015.
-The series will began airing reruns on G4, which will relaunch in the Summer of 2021.